-You have to take RMDs annually by April 1 of the year after you turn 70 1/2 and by Dec.
+You must take RMDs annually by April 1 of the year after you turn 70 1/2 and by Dec.
 31 in subsequent years.
-In other words, if you turn 70 1/2 in 2016, you have until April 1, 2017, to take your first RMD.
+In other words, if you turn 70 1/2 in 2018, you have until April 1, 2019, to take your first RMD.

-When you compute your RMD, be aware that it will change from year to year.
-That’s because it’s determined by your age, your life expectancy (the longer it is, the less you have to take out) and your account balance, which will be the fair market value of the assets in your accounts on Dec.
+When you calculate your RMD, be aware that it will change from year to year.
+That’s because it’s determined by your age, life expectancy (the longer it is, the less you have to take out) and account balance, which will be the fair market value of the assets in your accounts on Dec.
 31 the year before you take a distribution.

-Instead, if it makes sense to do so, withdraw from taxable retirement accounts first, and leave Roth IRAs alone for as long as possible.
+Instead, withdraw from taxable retirement accounts first and leave Roth IRAs alone for as long as possible.

 Skeptical?
-Consider what happens if 72-year-old Joe Retiree takes $18,000 out of a traditional IRA, and he’s in the 25% tax bracket: He’ll owe $4,500 in taxes.
+Consider what happens if 72-year-old Joe Retiree takes $18,000 out of a traditional IRA, and he’s in the 24 percent tax bracket: He’ll owe $4,320 in taxes.
 If he withdraws the same amount from a Roth, he won’t pay a dime.
-But Joe doesn’t have to take a RMD from a Roth, so if he doesn’t withdraw the $18,000 from the Roth and earns 5% annually for another 10 years, it would grow to $29,320.
-Moreover, those earnings also would be tax-free when withdrawn from the Roth, whether by him or by his beneficiary.
+But Joe doesn’t have to take an RMD from a Roth, so if he doesn’t withdraw the $18,000 from the Roth and earns 7 percent annually for another 10 years, it would grow to $35,409.
+Those earnings also would be tax-free when withdrawn from the Roth, whether by him or by his beneficiary.

-If you have several retirement accounts due to frequent job changes in your career and you’re approaching 70 1/2, you now have the task of figuring out how to withdraw the money.
+If you have several retirement accounts because of frequent job changes and you’re approaching 70 1/2, you now have the task of figuring out how to withdraw the money.

 Will you have to tap all of your accounts?
 Probably not.

 If you own a handful of traditional IRAs, you can withdraw from each of them.
-But the more efficient move is to add up the assets from all your accounts, and take one withdrawal from a single IRA.
+But the more efficient move is to add the assets from all your accounts and take one withdrawal from a single IRA.

-Now for the fine print: You can pool your distributions for 403(b) plans, too, but you can’t mix them up, say, by making withdrawals from an IRA to meet your RMD requirements for a 403(b) plan.
+You can pool your distributions for 403(b) plans, too, but you can’t mix them up, say, by making withdrawals from an IRA to meet your RMD requirements for a 403(b) plan.
 Similar accounts have to be pooled together.
-Also, 401(k) plans cannot be pooled to compute a single RMD, says George Jones, a senior federal tax analyst for CCH/Wolters Kluwer.
+Also, 401(k) plans can’t be pooled to compute a single RMD, says George Jones, a senior federal tax analyst for CCH/Wolters Kluwer.
 To streamline those, roll them into an IRA.

-Also, rather than owning several IRAs, consider consolidating them into a single account to simplify paperwork, make it easier to compute future withdrawals and gain greater control over your asset allocation, says Slott.
+Also, rather than owning several IRAs, consider consolidating them into a single account to simplify paperwork, make it easier to compute future withdrawals and gain greater control over your asset allocation, Slott says.

 If your significantly younger spouse will inherit your IRA, you may be able to reduce your required distributions, thereby trimming taxes and making your retirement funds last longer.

-For example, a retiree who turned 70 1/2 in the previous year and who would have to take his first RMD by April 1 of the current year would have a life expectancy of 26 1/2 years in the eyes of the IRS.
+For example, a single retiree who turns 70 1/2 in the current year and who would have to take his first RMD by April 1 of the following year would have a life expectancy of 26 1/2 years in the eyes of the IRS.
 So if his IRA were worth $200,000, his first RMD would be $7,547 ($200,000 divided by 26.5).

 Have a heart for a worthy cause?
-If your dreams for a lifetime of savings include helping a charity, it may be well worth using your retirement funds to make a difference.
+If your dreams for a lifetime of savings include helping a charity, it may be worth using your retirement funds to make a difference.

-The Consolidated Appropriations Act of 2016 made permanent qualified charitable distributions, or QCDs, from IRAs.
+The Consolidated Appropriations Act of 2016 made qualified charitable distributions permanently available from IRAs.

 This law lets individuals 70 1/2 or older make tax-free donations, known as qualified charitable distributions, of up to $100,000 directly from their IRAs to a charity as part of their required minimum distribution.
 Such a distribution doesn’t count as income, reducing any income tax liability to the donor.

 But be aware that individuals who make tax-free charitable distributions from their IRAs won’t be able to itemize them as a charitable deduction.

-“You get one or the other," says Slott.
-"Whoever uses this strategy will pay less in taxes, so if you’re charitably inclined, it’s the best way to make donations.”
+“You get one or the other,” Slott says.
+“Whoever uses this strategy will pay less in taxes, so if you’re charitably inclined, it’s the best way to make donations.”

 Don’t want to sell your assets?
-It’s easier to take withdrawals in cash, but that doesn’t mean you have to -- or should.
-So-called in-kind distributions are taken out in the form of stocks or bonds, and they may make more sense for certain individuals who want to keep assets for various reasons.
+It’s easier to take withdrawals in cash, but that doesn’t mean you have to — or should.
+So-called in-kind distributions are taken out in the form of stocks or bonds, and they may make more sense for people who want to keep assets for various reasons.
 You’ll simply move the assets from your IRA into a taxable account.
 These in-kind withdrawals will be assigned a fair market value on the date they are moved.

 An in-kind withdrawal may be easier and less expensive than triggering transaction fees by selling the securities in the IRA and buying them back in a brokerage account.

-As long as you don’t own more than 5% of a company and your retirement plan lets you, you can delay the RMDs until April 1 after the year that you “separate from service,” at which point you’ll have to start taking withdrawals.
+As long as you don’t own more than 5 percent of a company and your retirement plan lets you, you can delay the RMDs until April 1 after the year that you “separate from service,” at which point you’ll have to start taking withdrawals.

 Keep in mind that the delay only counts for the 401(k) plan of the company you’re still working for.
 If you have other 401(k) plans from previous jobs, you’ll need to take distributions from them if you’re 70 1/2.

-Talk to tax pros and retirement advisers, and they'll often push clients to roll retirement accounts into Roth IRAs, where time and tax-free growth can work their magic.
+Tax professionals and retirement advisers often push clients to roll retirement accounts into Roth IRAs, where time and tax-free growth can work their magic.

 The conversion will generally trigger a tax bill.
-But the upside is considerable: Once you make the move, all the funds grow tax-free and can remain untouched.
-With the possibility of higher taxes looming, it may make sense to pay up now.
+However, once you make the move, all the funds grow tax-free and can remain untouched.

 For example, a 43-year-old gets a new job and decides to move $150,000 from his 401(k) into a Roth IRA.
-He’s in the 33% tax bracket, so he’ll owe roughly $49,500, which he’d be wise to pay with funds outside of the IRA.
-If he leaves the entire amount untouched in the Roth and it grows at a rate of 7% annually, it will be worth $1.14 million in 30 years.
+He’s in the 35 percent tax bracket, so he’ll owe roughly $52,500, which he’d be wise to pay with funds outside of the IRA.
+If he leaves the entire amount untouched in the Roth and it grows at an annual rate of 7 percent, it will be worth $1.14 million in 30 years.

 What about someone who’s close to retirement, or possibly even already 70 1/2?
 If you need the retirement funds for yourself and don’t plan to pass them on to heirs, then it may be smart to leave them where they are.

-“But if you want to preserve that retirement asset for heirs," says Slott, "it’s a great move because it removes the uncertainty of what future taxes will be.
+“But if you want to preserve that retirement asset for heirs,” Slott says, “it’s a great move because it removes the uncertainty of what future taxes will be.
 Converting to a Roth is a great thing to do for the next generation.”